Want to earn more money and increase your profits?

 You can read here another Design Trust blog post about how to increase your prices

-However, this can be a great challenge for many sole traders or small businesses as you might be doing all of the work – from the specialist to the mundane!
+However, this can be a great challenge for sole traders or small businesses as you often do all of the work – from the specialist high end to the mundane and repetitive!

 If you are a sole trader or small business, you need to try to focus as much as possible on the higher earning work and delegate the more mundane work (to assistants, freelancers or technology).